cwhitehouse/vivere.docs/src/documentation/display-directives.md

 directives:
   if:
     name: v-if
+    modifier:
+      name: modifier
+      types:
+        - '"anim-x"'
+        - '"anim-y"'
+      description: An optional modifier that causes the element to animate in and out when its state changes
     value:
       name: expression
       types:
         - string
       description: An expression that evaluates to true to show this element, or false to remove it from the DOM
+  else-if:
+    name: v-else-if
+    modifier:
+      name: modifier
+      types:
+        - '"anim-x"'
+        - '"anim-y"'
+      description: An optional modifier that causes the element to animate in and out when its state changes
+    value:
+      name: expression
+      types:
+        - string
+      description: An expression that evaluates to true to show this element, or false to remove it from the DOM
+  else:
+    name: v-else
+    modifier:
+      name: modifier
+      types:
+        - '"anim-x"'
+        - '"anim-y"'
+      description: An optional modifier that causes the element to animate in and out when its state changes
   show:
     name: v-show
     value: